adonaidigital/100-days-of-code/log.md

 ### Day 5: January 7, Monday

-**Today's Progress**: worked on my product landing page in fcc, partially completed the css part.
+**Today's Progress**: worked on my Technical documentation page in fcc, partially completed the css part.

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.